Mackenzie-Beck/Simulation-Game/README.md

 ### About

 A complex city-builder that simulates a city based on a pop-tile-good system.
 This project is mainly meant to flesh out said system so that it can be reused and implemented in other, similar games.
+Look at the wiki section for design documentation.

 ### Features